-Tyson employee speaks out
+Tyson worker shares personal experience of having COVID-19

 Tyson has implemented changes since reopening on May 7th.
 All employees must answer 10 pre-screening questions and their temperature is taken.
 Social distancing markers are prominent throughout, and partitions have been installed between work stations.

-Tyson say they have implemented an infrared temperature scanner at their Joslin facility.
+Tyson says they have implemented an infrared temperature scanner at their Joslin facility.
 Anyone with a temperature above 99.5 will be sent home.